jivoi/awesome-osint/README.md

 * [Barcode Reader](http://online-barcode-reader.inliteresearch.com) - Decode barcodes in C#, VB, Java, C\C++, Delphi, PHP and other languages.
 * [Belati](https://github.com/aancw/Belati) - Belati - The Traditional Swiss Army Knife For OSINT.
 Belati is tool for Collecting Public Data & Public Document from Website and other service for OSINT purpose.
+* [BeVigil-CLI](https://github.com/Bevigil/BeVigil-OSINT-CLI) - A unified command line interface and python library for using BeVigil OSINT API to search for assets such as subdomains, URLs, applications indexed from mobile applications.
 * [CrowdSec](https://github.com/crowdsecurity/crowdsec) - An open source, free, and collaborative IPS/IDS software written in Go, able to analyze visitor behavior & provide an adapted response to all kinds of attacks.
 * [Datasploit](https://github.com/DataSploit/datasploit) - Tool to perform various OSINT techniques on usernames, emails addresses, and domains.
 * [DuckDuckGo URL scraper](https://github.com/its0x08/duckduckgo) - A simple DuckDuckGo URL scraper.